jep-project/jep/protocol.md

 Obviously, the Textmate syntax definition is the most popular one as it's used by 3 different editors.

-There are basically 3 different classes of capabilities:
+There are basically 4 different classes of capabilities:
-1. write arbitrary highlighters (notepad++, Eclipse, Visual Studio)
+1. dynamic highlighting (Eclipse, Visual Studio, vim (?), notepad++ (?))
-2. highlight via regular expressions (Textmate, Sublime, Atom, vim, emacs)
+2. write arbitrary static highlighters (notepad++, Eclipse, Visual Studio)
-3. highlight via a list of keywords and some other special features (BBedit/TextWrangler)
+3. highlight via regular expressions (Textmate, Sublime, Atom, vim, emacs)
-4. support of dynamic highlighting (Eclipse, Visual Studio, vim (?), notepad++ (?))
+4. highlight via a list of keywords and some other special features (BBedit/TextWrangler)

 Given that only a subset of editors is capable of supporting dynamic highlighting, dynamic highlighting is an optional feature of JEP.
 Editors which don't support it just won't show this additional form of highlighting.